marabesi/marabesi.com/_posts/2021-02-11-2020-a-year-of-reading.md

 of do's and dont's for novices in the tech lead role and for experienced ones.

+As he mentioned in an interview at thought works podcast {% cite thought_works_podcast --file 2021-02-11-2020-a-year-of-reading %}
+the book is also a collection that he wish he had when he made the transition to a tech lead position.
+The postcast can be a warm up prior to reading the book.

 ## 14 habits of highly productive developers

 Zeno Rocha {% cite rocha2020habits --file 2021-02-11-2020-a-year-of-reading %} collected 14 habits that